 - Conduct pre-joining briefing for Master and Ship’s medical officer, training them on the repercussions of carrying undisclosed medicines/unprescribed drugs and updating them on the up-gradation of fresh medical supplies

 - Check the personal baggage of each crew when he joins the vessel before he proceeds to his cabin.
 All undeclared and unprescribed drugs on ships should be confiscated by the master and reported to the ship manager

 - Destroy all expired medicines and drugs on board with proper photographs and make log entries of the same

 - Maintain medical and narcotics register truthfully to avoid trouble with port authorities

-- Before arriving each port, properly check the full inventory of all medicines on board including those received in last port and if any personal medicines of crew were kept in the bonded locker, they should be declared
+- Before arriving at each port, properly check the full inventory of all medicines on board including those received in the last port and if any personal medicines of the crew were kept in the bonded locker, they should be declared